 She won the inaugural Olive Cotton Award for Photographic Portraiture and was an Australian Postgraduate Award Scholar at the University of NSW.
 She was an Artist-in-Residence at the Cite Internationale des Artes, Paris in 2013, a Visual Arts Research Resident at the Banff Centre, Canada in 2014 and an Artist-in-Residence at the Kunsthaus Wiesbaden, Germany in 2017.

 Lynda Draper is a visual artist who primarily works in the Ceramic medium.
+She has been Head of Ceramics at NAS since 2016.
 Lynda has received numerous national and international awards and grants including a Skills and Development grant and two New Work grants from the Australian Council for the Arts.
-Awards include the: Premier Acquisition Award at the 54th International Competition of Contemporary Ceramic Art, held at the International Museum of Ceramics, Faenza, Italy; 16th International Gold Coast Award, Gold Coast Regional Gallery and the sass & bide COFA Art Award held at COFA UNSW.
-In 2010 she completed a MFA at COFA UNSW with the assistance of a Planex scholarship.
-Lynda’s works have been featured in numerous publications including: Vitamin C: New perspectives in Contemporary Art and Clay and Ceramics, Phaidon Press.
+Awards include the: Sidney Myer fund Australian Ceramic Award, Premier Acquisition Award at the 54th International Competition of Contemporary Ceramic Art, held at the International Museum of Ceramics, Faenza, Italy; 16th International Gold Coast Award, Gold Coast Regional Gallery and the sass & bide COFA Art Award held at COFA UNSW.
+In 2010 she completed an MFA at COFA UNSW with the assistance of a Planex scholarship.
+Lynda’s works have been featured in numerous publications including Vitamin C: New perspectives in Contemporary Art and Clay and Ceramics, Phaidon Press.

-Lynda is currently represented in Australia by Gallerysmith, in Melbourne and internationally by Galerie Lefebvre & Fils, Paris, France.
+Lynda is currently represented in Australia by Sullivan & Strumpf, Sydney and internationally by Galerie Lefebvre & Fils, Paris, France.